edelweiss611428/ASW/README.md

 ```

 ### Future releases
-A new scalable approximation algorithm of OSil (scalOSil) for clustering, PAMSil, and PAMMedSil will be implemented in the next releases.
+A new scalable approximation algorithm of OSil called scalOSil, PAMSil, and PAMMedSil will be implemented in the next releases.

 ### References